March Madness Odds 2022

 Teams in the main field receive seeds numbered 1 through 16, and the eight teams competing in play-in games have the same seeds as their initial opponents.

 The University of California-Los Angeles remains the most successful program in history, with 11 titles to its name.
-Under legendary coach John Wooden, the Bruins won the title each year from 1967-73.
+Under legendary coach John Wooden, the UCLA Bruins won the title each year from 1967-73.

 Other highly successful programs include the University of Kentucky (eight wins), the University of North Carolina (six wins), Duke University (five wins) and Indiana University (five wins).